IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 docker pull ibmcom/lsfce-comp:10.1.0.9
 docker pull ibmcom/lsfce-gui:10.1.0.9
 ```
-The lsfce-gui image may be ommited if you only intend to deploy the Enhanced Pod Scheduler.
+The lsfce-gui image may be omitted if you only intend to deploy the Enhanced Pod Scheduler.
 3. Save the images e.g.
 ``` bash
 docker save ibmcom/lsfce-operator:1.0.1 -o lsfce-operator-1.0.1.img